kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 10-20/20 - Maghaven IV (9-7-25).md

 		- I suggested we attend as Ria's security so we can attend the council meeting too.
 		- She's not expecting any threats, probably some squabbling.
 Concerned about cult activity.
 	- She's paying for our room and board, gave us 400g, 2 500g diamonds, 3 100g rubies
-	- Ria asked about safer quarters, Mayor offered
+	- Ria asked about safer quarters, Mayor offered use of the guest wing.
+Her guardian is alive.
+Molly will be here to keep watch of things.